 Early Origins of the Brassett family

 The surname Brassett was first found in Cheshire, where they held a family seat after the Norman Conquest in the 11th century.
 The name was originally associated with the town of Brecy in the Caen region of France.

 Further to the north in Scotland, Bressay, Burra, and Quarff is a parish in the county of Orkney and Shetland.
 "The island of Bressay, which is nearly six miles long, and varies in breadth from two to three miles."

 Early History of the Brassett family

 This web page shows only a small excerpt of our Brassett research.
-Another 346 words (25 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Brassett History in all our PDF Extended History products and printed products wherever possible.
+Another 230 words (16 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Brassett History in all our PDF Extended History products and printed products wherever possible.

 Brassett Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Brassett has been recorded under many different variations, including Brassey, Brassy, Brecy, Braceio, Bresci, Braci, Bracy, Brassye and many more.

 Early Notables of the Brassett family (pre 1700)

 More information is included under the topic Early Brassett Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brassett family to Ireland
+Migration of the Brassett family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Brassetts were some of the first of the immigrants to arrive in North America: Thomas Brassey who arrived in Delaware in 1682.